MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/6-summary.md

 - For more information about Mission-critical workloads on Azure, see [Mission-critical workloads](/azure/architecture/framework/mission-critical/mission-critical-overview).

-- See [Continuous Validation with Azure Load Test and Azure Chaos Studio](/azure/architecture/framework/mission-critical/mission-critical-deployment-testing#demo-video-continuous-validation-with-azure-load-test-and-azure-chaos-studio) for a video of a CV implementation.
+- See [Continuous validation with Azure Load Test and Azure Chaos Studio](/azure/architecture/framework/mission-critical/mission-critical-deployment-testing#demo-video-continuous-validation-with-azure-load-test-and-azure-chaos-studio) for a video of a CV implementation.

 - Start the [Mission Critical Well-Architected Review](/assessments/23513bdb-e8a2-4f0b-8b6b-191ee1f52d34) assessment to evaluate the state of your continuous validation solution in your existing mission-critical workload, and to take any recommended actions to improve it.
 Pay special attention to the *Mission Critical: Deployment and Testing* section.